 Representing victims and families in medical device liability claims

 Dangerous medical devices put everyone at risk.
-South Carolina dangerous medical device attorneys at McGowan, Hood & Felder, LLC know that anyone could need the aid of medical device at any time.
+South Carolina dangerous medical device attorneys at McGowan, Hood, Felder & Phillips, LLC know that anyone could need the aid of medical device at any time.
 When that time comes, we trust that the device will work properly and ultimately help improve our quality of life.
 It’s critical that we know that the devices we use every day are safe and will not harm us.
 That’s why it’s important to take strong legal action if you or a loved one has been injured by a defective medical device.

 Contact us and explore your legal options.
 If necessary, we can help you file a lawsuit or class action lawsuit against the medical device manufacturer.
 Defective medical device cases are bigger than just your injury.
 When you take a stand against companies that make such devices, you’re helping to ensure that all of us will be free from harm in the future.

 Considering filing a dangerous medical device lawsuit?
 Explore your options